Govt considering inclusion of EVs in priority sector, to help increase funding access | Science-Environment

 The government is considering a proposal to include electric vehicles (EVs) in priority sector lending category, a senior official said on Saturday.

-''We have received a representation to include EV in priority sector.
-We will look at reworking the priority sector lending requirements for banks,'' the official said adding the issue has to be discussed with the Reserve Bank of India.
+''The government has received a representation to include EV in priority sector.
+RBI will look at reworking the priority sector lending requirements for banks,'' the official said.

 Currently, seven sectors -- agriculture, Micro, Small and Medium Enterprises (MSME), export credit, education, housing, social infrastructure, and renewable energy -- are considered for priority sector lending (PSL).